Prifswd/user-api/Readme.md

-# User Management RESTful API
+# User Management RESTful API with MongoDB

-This project is a simple RESTful API built with Node.js and Express to manage a list of users.
-It uses concepts such as routing, middleware, HTTP methods, status codes, error handling.
+This project is a RESTful API built with Node.js, Express, and MongoDB using Mongoose to manage a list of users.
+It uses concepts such as routing, middleware, CRUD operations, database interaction, HTTP status codes, error handling, and data validation.

 ## 📌 Features

 ✅ Fetch a list of all users
-✅ Get details of a specific user by ID
+✅ Get details of a specific user by MongoDB ObjectId
-✅ Add a new user
+✅ Add a new user with proper validations
 ✅ Update an existing user
-✅ Delete a user by ID
+✅ Delete a user by ObjectId
 ✅ Middleware for request logging
-✅ Middleware for validation of required fields
+✅ Middleware for validating required fields
+✅ Mongoose schema with validations including unique email
 ✅ Error handling with status codes and error messages
+✅ Integration with MongoDB Compass